-- Chattenden Primary School will ensure that all staff have an awareness of mental health problems and be aware that in some cases they can be an indicator that a child has suffered, or is at risk of suffering, abuse, neglect, or exploitation.
+- The headteacher at Balfour Infant School is the Senior Mental Health lead and as such acts, alongside the Lead for Inclusion to support/signpost staff, pupils and families.
+Balfour Infant School staff are fully trained in trauma informed practice and work with a local mental health charity. - Balfour Infant School will ensure that all staff have an awareness of mental health problems and be aware that in some cases they can be an indicator that a child has suffered, or is at risk of suffering, abuse, neglect, or exploitation.
 Staff are aware of how children's experiences, can impact on their mental health, behaviour, and education. - Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences (ACES), this can have a lasting impact throughout childhood, adolescence and into adulthood.
 It is important that staff are aware of how these experiences can impact on children's mental health, behaviour, and education. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
-Staff however, are 'well placed' to identify behaviour indicating a mental health problem or being at risk of developing one.

-• If staff have a concern about a child's mental health, that is also a safeguarding concern, immediate action will be taken, following the reporting procedures in this policy.
+Staff however, are 'well placed' to identify behaviour indicating a mental health problem or being at risk of developing one. - If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy, and speaking to the Designated Safeguarding lead or a Deputy Safeguarding Lead